The Black Economy and Its Impact

 A third example of the black economy is legal goods and services that are shielded from taxes.
 It includes any work done "under the table."
 It includes any income that isn't reported to tax authorities.
 For example, a construction worker engages in the black economy if he takes a cash payment and doesn't report it on his taxes.
 The work is legal, but his tax avoidance isn't.

 The shadow economy provides jobs and income to people who might not have good options in the legitimate economy.
 For example, a street market allows dozens of entrepreneurs selling similar products to compete.
-In 2009, the Organization for Economic Cooperation and Development estimated that the shadow economy employed 1.8 billion people.

 It allows people to afford medicine, health services, and other essential products they could never obtain otherwise.
 For example, a doctor in a country illegally can provide low-cost health care on a cash basis because he doesn't pay taxes.

-In some instances, black market players deliberately create shortages in legal goods to force people to purchase from them.
+The shadow economy drives out legitimate industries that can't compete with the lower costs of illegal operations.
+Some black market players deliberately create shortages in legal goods to force people to purchase from them.

 Workers don't receive benefits or legal protection.
 As a result, many are exploited.

 For example, increased drug use is one reason why the labor force participation rate has declined since 1999.
 Yale professor Alan Krueger did a study of prime-aged men who weren't in the labor force.
-Professor Krueger found that 20 percent of the LFPR decline for these men was caused by increased use of opioid medication between 1999 and 2015.
+Professor Krueger found that 20% of the LFPR decline for these men was caused by increased use of opioid medication between 1999 and 2015.
 Almost half of them take pain medication daily to treat chronic health conditions.
 One third were forced to take illegal heroin when their prescriptions ran out and they became addicted.

 Risks to Those Involved in the Transaction